-Co-ordinator: Prof. Eaton
+Co-ordinators: Profs.
+Eaton and Nams

-An intoduction to independent research and effective communication for final year students of both majors of the Agribiology Option.
-Students will acquire skills in written and oral scientific communication, library use, and information retrieval.
-Each student will design and implement an individual research project, including data acquisition and analysis, and will begin the process of communicating result in both oral and written form.
-The research topic and advisor(s) are chosen by the student in cooperation with the course coordinator.
+An introduction to independent research and effective communication for final year students of both majors of the Agribiology Option.
+Students acquire skills in written and oral scientific communication, library use and information retrieval.
+Each student designs and implements an individual research project, including data acquisition and analysis, and begins the process of communicating results in both oral and written form.
+The research topic and advisor(s) are chosen by the student in co-operation with the course co-ordinator.

-Fall semester - 2 lecs and 4 labs in three two-period blocks.
-Text - Day, How to Write and Publish a Scientific Paper - CBE Style Manual.
+Fall semester-2 lectures and 4 labs in three two-period blocks.

+Text-Day, How to Write and Publish a Scientific Paper-CBE Style Manual.